ssfsx17/ffpnp/pandoc-markdown/0810-Chemist.md

 |           | E: 1 row  | Target H: 0
 |           |           | Effect H/V: 2/3

-Unaspected Magical attack against all enemies in the area, for Level * Intellect * 0.4 damage, plus an amount of damage equal to the difference between your current and maximum HP.
+Magical Attack, Unaspected, targeting all enemies in the area for Level * Intellect * 0.4 damage, plus an amount of damage equal to the difference between your current and maximum HP.
 This is added together to make one instance of damage.

 #### Chemist 80